helium/HIP/0022-diy-concentrators.md

 element (generally an ECC608) sign the transaction and then submits the transaction to the blockchain.

-The strength of this approach is that it requires bad actors to acquire hotspots and their secure element and to maintain physical access to the hardware security module; thus the overhead of such operations is increased and the scalability is hindered.
+The strength of this approach is that it requires bad actors to acquire Hotspots and their secure element and to maintain physical access to the hardware security module; thus the overhead of such operations is increased and the scalability is hindered.
 However, this does not prevent bad actors from lying about the packets they have seen.